gaultpeter/chelsea-on-sale-date-bot/README.md

-# Chelsea On-Sale Date Bot Setup Guide
+# Chelsea On-Sale Date Bot

 This guide covers creating a Discord webhook, a Cloudflare Worker, KV storage, secret binding, and deployment.